v-zhuravlev/zbx_template_pack/out/4.0/EN/template_net_netgear_SNMPv2_EN.md

 For Zabbix version: 4.0
 https://kb.netgear.com/24352/MIBs-for-Smart-switches

 This template was tested on:

 - Netgear M5300-28G, version

 ## Setup

+Refer to the vendor documentation.

 ## Zabbix configuration

+No specific Zabbix configuration is required.

 ### Macros used